 Using Sprockets without a Rails/Rack project

 Sprockets is a Ruby library for compiling and serving web assets.
-It features declarative dependency management for JavaScript and CSS assets and a vert powerful preprocessor pipeline that allows you to write assets in languages like CoffeeScript, Sass or SCSS.
+It features declarative dependency management for JavaScript and CSS assets and a very powerful preprocessor pipeline that allows you to write assets in languages like CoffeeScript, Sass or SCSS.

 Sprockets is now integrated in Rails 3.1 and is the core library behind the new Rails 3.1 asset pipeline.
-What about if you want to use Sprockets outside a Rails project?
+What if you want to use Sprockets outside a Rails project?

 Sprockets exposes a very powerful Rack interface to serve assets over HTTP.
 Integrating Sprockets in a Rack application, such as a Sinatra project, turns out to be a very straightforward task.

-Instead of processing and merging the files using file system tasks I'm now delegating this task to Sprockets.
-The project directory structure looks like this
+Instead of processing and merging the files using filesystem tasks I'm now delegating this task to Sprockets.
+The project directory structure looks like this:

 ├── Gemfile